Firefox has moved into a snap in Ubuntu.

 So, under the hood, the broken version is in a SystemD scope (within the

-slice).
-Of course, it's possible (likely, even) that the working version is too (presumablysnap
+appslice).
+Of course, it's possible (likely, even) that the working version is too (presumablysnaprelies on this).Annoyingly,

 Killing Firefox and launching the working version (I need it working to work anyway)